dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/mapping-configuration/_index.md

 #### Incentive Multiplier Column

 The "Incentive Multiplier" column has been added to the Category mapping table.
-This column is optional The administrator can optionally record an incentive multiplier that is used in the Incentive Productivity Report.
+The administrator can optionally record an incentive multiplier that is used in the Incentive Productivity Report.
 Categories without a value in the incentive multiplier will be calculated with an incentive multiplier of 1.0.